 Because of demand

-The same audiences that discover you and grow to love you over time, can also be impatient and fickle with you.
-It’s called “on-demand” because the main requirement is instant gratification.
-The collective attention span out there is short, and therefore demands that music be great all the time, and released frequently!
+The same audiences that discover you and grow to love you can also be very impatient.
+It’s called “on-demand” because that is its main requirement: instant gratification.
+The collective attention span is short and so the demands from listeners are this: great music, in large quantities …ASAP!

 Because you’re evolving

-If you are a band who’s been releasing music for years, but you want to experiment with a new style or genre altogether, an EP might be the smartest route.
-With this format, you’ll be releasing for your fans, but also luring in new explorers.
+If you are a band that’s been releasing music for years, but you want to experiment with a new style or a different genre altogether, an EP provides a good testing field.
+With this format, you’ll be releasing for your fans, but also opening the door to luring in new explorers.
 Once again, you’re testing the waters, so keep it short: look at how your EP is being received, and let this information guide you when making decisions about the evolution of your next project.

 Build a stunning band website and store in minutes